 In order to obtain hospital treatment, you generally need a doctor´s referral.
 In emergencies, you can go directly to a hospital´s emergency room (SOR).
 You will receive treatment free of charge at NFZ´s hospitals when you present your European Health Insurance Card and ID.

 You will also receive ambulance transport free of charge with a valid European Health Insurance Card in case of an emergency.

-Also the National Contact Point of Poland can assist in searching for a healthcare provider; additional information is available on the website of National Contact Point in Poland, treatment in Poland under the cross-boarder directive.
+Also the National Contact Point of Poland can assist in searching for a healthcare provider; additional information is available on the website of the National Contact Point of Poland (treatment in Poland under the cross-border directive).

 Quality and safety of treatment